-Fox Renderfarm, a leading in the CG industry, has served lots of leading special effects companies and animation studios from over 50 countries and regions, including two Oscar winners.
+Fox Renderfarm, a leading cloud render farm in the CG industry, has served lots of leading special effects companies and animation studios from over 50 countries and regions, including two Oscar winners.

-In the event, Fox Renderfarm offered support to digital media senior students of SCAD Hong Kong, helping more students to achieve a solid career start in the CG industry.
+In the event, Fox Renderfarm offered cloud rendering support to digital media senior students of SCAD Hong Kong, helping more students to achieve a solid career start in the CG industry.

 2019 Digital Media Senior Show discovers imaginative works and exceptional designs from the departments of Animation, Visual Effects, and Interactive Design & Game Development.
 It provides a fantastic opportunity for students and enterprises to engage with each other and help students deepen understanding of digital media.